mspnp/aks-baseline/docs/deploy/11-validation.md

 1. Get the public IP address of Application Gateway.

-   > :book: The app team conducts a final acceptance test to be sure that traffic is flowing end-to-end as expected, so they place a request against the Azure Application Gateway endpoint.
+   > :book: The workload team conducts a final acceptance test to be sure that traffic is flowing end-to-end as expected, so they place a request against the Azure Application Gateway endpoint.

    ```bash
    # query the Azure Application Gateway Public Ip